HOMESTAY FOR INTERNATIONAL STUDENTs

 HOW LONG DO INTERNATIONAL STUDENTS STAY?

 Students come to Australia for varying lengths of time.
-Short term visiting students generally stay for 2-6 weeks.
-Medium term placements can be for one school term or semester.
+Short term visiting students generally stay for 4-10 weeks.
 Long term students may stay for several years.

 Some students change families during their time in Australia to maximise the variety of their experience.
 This is no reflection on the family they have been staying with.
 Others stay with the same family for years.
 There is no definite pattern and what works for one student may not work for another.